$n$-abelian and $n$-exact categories: Preliminary concepts

 \subsection{Conventions and notation}

 Throughout this article $n$ always denotes a fixed positive integer.
-Let $\C$ be a category.
+Let $\C$ be a category; all subcategories considered are supposed to be full.
 If $A,B\in\C$, then we denote the set of morphisms $A\to B$ in $\C$ by $\C(A,B)$.
 We denote the identity morphism of an object $C\in\C$ by $1=1_C$.
 We denote composition of morphisms by concatenation: if $f\in\C(A,B)$ and $g\in\C(B,C)$, then $fg\in\C(A,C)$.
 If $F\colon\C\to\D$ is a functor, then the \emph{essential image of $F$} is the full subcategory of $\D$ given by

 A morphism $e\in\C(A,A)$ is \emph{idempotent} if $e^2=e$.
 We say that $\C$ is \emph{idempotent complete} if for every idempotent $e\in\C(A,A)$ there exist an object $B$ and morphisms $r\in\C(A,B)$ and $s\in\C(B,A)$ such that $rs=e$ and $sr=1_B$.